CaseIntel Insights

 The basics

-ACAS — the Advisory, Conciliation and Arbitration Service — is an independent public body that helps resolve workplace disputes.
-Early Conciliation is a free service ACAS provides to give employers and employees a chance to settle a dispute before it ever reaches the Employment Tribunal.
+ACAS — the Advisory, Conciliation and Arbitration Service — is an independent public body that runs Early Conciliation: a free, confidential service designed to give employers and employees a structured chance to settle a dispute before it reaches the Employment Tribunal.

 Is it mandatory?